Get a free, no obligation personal loan quote with rates as low as 9.99%

 The best way to avoid an underwater mortgage is to save up for a large down payment.

 A very small down payment puts you at greater risk of ending up underwater on your mortgage if home prices decline shortly after you buy your home.
-This can be exacerbated by the mortgage default insurance that you’ll have to pay if you put down less than 20% when you first take out your mortgage.
+The mortgage default insurance can exacerbate this.
+You’ll have to pay if you put down less than 20% when you first take out your mortgage.
 The less you put down, the higher your premiums will be.

 The lower the amount that you owe on your mortgage compared to what your home is valued at, the better.
-You’ll be at less risk of finding yourself underwater on your mortgage, so do your best to put down a large payment when you first apply for a mortgage.
+You’ll be at less risk of finding yourself underwater on your mortgage, so do your best to put down a large payment when you first apply.

 Bottom Line